-Number and Type of Persons to be Served: During City FY 2004, ARHA will continue to provide its current complement of 799 public housing units, 90 affordable rental units, 111 moderate rehabilitation units, 1,722 Section 8 certificates and vouchers, and up to 15 HOPWA certificates.
+Number and Type of Persons to be Served: During City FY 2004, ARHA will continue to provide its current complement of 799 public housing units; 90 affordable unsubsidized public housing replacement units; 111 moderate rehabilitation units; 60 Low-Income Housing Tax Credit units at Quaker Hill; 1,722 Section 8 certificates and vouchers; and up to 15 HOPWA certificates.
 The average annual turnover rate in public housing units is 4%.
 For the Section 8 Program and the moderate rehabilitation units at Hopkins-Tancil Courts, the average turnover rate is between 3% and 5%.
+Another 90 Section 8 New Construction units at Annie B. Rose House will be maintained for low- and moderate-income elderly renters.
+It is expected that the current total of 2,176 privately-owned affordable rental units will continue to be available.
 It is unknown how many households might be assisted through the Housing Opportunities Fund in City FY 2004.
 For information on RAMP, see Section II.A.7.